 Arya’s sense of Iranian nobility is apparent.
-Thanks to their well executed Persian designs of reliefs, lamps, wallpapers, cubicled dining seats, and other curious iconologies — as if you were transported in Iran, dining with belly dancers and the likes of Alexander the Great or Xerxes.
-Plus, knowing that their executive chef is an Iranian-Filipino (educated in Iran) gives you some kind of pride in having a well-executed Persian restaurant in this Asian country.
+Thanks to their well-executed Persian designs of reliefs, lamps, wallpapers, cubicled dining seats, and other curious iconologies — as if you were transported in Iran, dining with belly dancers and the likes of Alexander the Great or Xerxes.
+Plus, knowing that their executive chef is an Iranian-Filipino (educated in Iran) gives you some kind of pride.

 Club 3510 Review

-Beef Biryani: The Beef Biryani is beef stewed in Biryani sauce, thus the origin of the name.
-The Biryani sauce is tomato-based, thick, spiced, and with carrots, potatoes, and a chili.
-Very much like with our Beef Caldereta — but — it has this Middle Eastern charm of spices that made the difference.
+Beef Biryani: The Beef Biryani is beef stewed in biryani sauce, thus the origin of the name.
+Similar with our Beef Caldereta — but — it has this Middle Eastern charm of spices that made the difference.
 The beef is so tender while the Biryani sauce is succulent, and this comes with Basmati rice.
 However, its portioning is not enough for its accompanying main course — you will be ordering an extra rice serving (and this will break your budget).
 Arya’s Beef Biryani is highly recommended!

 Zaban: The Zaban is ox tongue in spicy tomato sauce.
 Yes, I know, we ordered two tomato-based dishes, but they are totally different.
-The ox tongue is very tender, and it has this special characteristic.
-Plus, its sauce is on the tangy side than the Biryani.
+The ox tongue is so.
+Plus, its sauce is on the tangy side than the Beef Biryani.
 Two thumbs up for Zaban!

-Biryani Rice: Perhaps this is the best Biryani rice that I’ve tasted.
-I’ve tried this in other Middle Eastern restaurants, and nothing comes close with Arya.
+Biryani Rice: Perhaps this is the best Biryani rice in the Philippines.
+I’ve tried other Biryani Rice from other Middle Eastern restaurants, and nothing comes close to Arya.
 Very good!

 Arya Yogurt Smoothie: Comparing with the other yogurt shakes that I’ve tasted, the Arya Yogurt Smoothie is just okay.
 I expected it to be creamier and to stand out from their rivals but it did not.
 You can pass this or not.
 Just A-ok for this!